 A national monument, São Francisco church is a treasure of Baroque architecture.

-The magnificent gild woodwork from the 18th century is more than a cover for the Medieval structure of the church, it is art and transcendental beauty that enraptures all who look upon it.
+The magnificent gild woodwork from the 18th century is more than a cover for the Medieval structure of the church, it is an art and transcendental beauty that enraptures all who look upon it.

-Finished in 1410, São Francisco church is one of the finest examples of Gothic architecture and the structure itself has suffered very few alterations.
+Finished in 1410, the São Francisco church is one of the finest examples of Gothic architecture and the structure itself has suffered very few alterations.
 The interior of the church, however, exhibits mainly Manueline and Baroque additions.

 The church has fifteen exuberant retables and altarpieces.
 A fine example of this is the Tree of Jesse, a representation of the family tree of Jesus.
 One of the most elaborate pieces that deal with this theme and it is an absolute wonder to behold.

-If you enjoy your visit to São Francisco church, be sure to visit Santa Clara church.
+If you enjoy your visit to the São Francisco church, be sure to visit Santa Clara church.
 It’s equally gorgeous!

 The ex libris of Porto, Clérigos Tower is a must-see in the city whether you are on an architecture binge or not.
 Commissioned to Italian architect Nicolau Nasoni by the Clérigos Brotherhood in 1753, the Tower began construction the next year.

 A masterpiece of the Baroque, the Tower is a building full of movement and beauty.
 With its highest point at seventy-five meters, it is the most visited sightseeing point and the 360º view of the city and the Douro river is stunning.